Lucky125/sudokuSolvers/README.md

 - Any symbol, or indeed a collection of symbols, can be used to represent an empty space,
 - No symbol can or should be used to represent the end of a row/block,
 - Any line that starts with # will be ignored.

+Furthermore, any file that starts with a period (i.e. .sudoku_file) will be ignored by the program.